-Figure 165.
+Figure 159.
 The System / Configuration page.

-In order to change the password for the administrator account, in the User section, enter a new password in the New password and Password confirmation fields.
+In order to change the password for the administrator account, in the User section, enter a new password in the Password and Password confirmation fields.
 Use digits, Latin letters (uppercase and/or lowercase), and other characters available in the US keyboard layout.
-16 Click the Show icon () to display the entered values.
 Then click the SAVE button.